Introduction

 Older Woodlands homes carry remarkable charm, but their kitchens often reflect outdated design standards.

-With modern 2026 upgrades — better lighting, custom cabinetry, improved plumbing, electrical rewiring, layout reconfiguration, and ventilation — these kitchens can be completely transformed.
+With modern 2026 upgrades — better lighting, custom cabinetry, improved plumbing, electrical updates, layout reconfiguration, and ventilation — these kitchens can be completely transformed.